Matt8white/MQTT-PubSub-Dashboard/README.md

 ```

 Configure Grafana to use the PostgreSQL database created earlier, set the domain
-and root_url, and set a strong admin password and secret key:
+and root_url, and set a strong admin password and secret key (You may also want
+to disable the possibility for any user to create an account):

 in `/etc/grafana/grafana.ini`
 ```